logansease/QwikHttp/README.md

 ```

 ## Objective C
-###NOTE: Objective-C support is currently not working as of Swift 3.0 changes

 QwikHttp is compatible with objective-c by importing its objective-c class file.
 The objective c version of QwikHttp supports most of what the Swift version supports, except for Generics.
 Instead of using generic type handlers, you may use the boolean handler or a string, data, dictionary or array (of dictionaries) handler and then utilize QwikJson to deserialize your objects if necessary.